 Pilot workforce development programs have focused on masonry, millwork, carpentry, and pottery – crafts and trades that are also a hallmark of founder Theaster Gates’ studio practice.
 For more on Rebuild’s mill and carpentry work, see The Ash Project.

-Out of Easy Reach is a cross-institutional exhibition hosted by DePaul Art Museum, Gallery 400 at UIC, and the Rebuild Foundation, guest curated by Allison Glenn, Manager of Publications and Curatorial Associate, Prospect New Orleans.
-Countering conventional accounts of art history that have often overlooked the artistic contributions of women of color, Out of Easy…Learn More
+Out of Easy Reach is a cross-institutional exhibition hosted by DePaul Art Museum, Gallery 400 at UIC, and the Rebuild Foundation, guest curated by Allison Glenn, Associate Curator, Contemporary Art, Crystal Bridges Museum of American Art.
+Countering conventional accounts of art history that have often overlooked the artistic contributions of women of color, Out of…Learn More

 Maggie Brown embarks on creating a stage piece that would “edutain” the audience with music and dramatic reflection on the history & evolution of African American music.
 The show is called “LEGACY: Our Wealth of Music.”
 It is the vehicle of song, narration and a demonstration of love for a wide range of music styles.
 Having… Learn More